eclipse-che4z/che-che4z-lsp-for-cobol/clients/idms-dialect-support/README.md

 </div>

-# COBOL Dialect Support for IDMS
+# COBOL Language Support for IDMS

-COBOL Dialect Support for IDMS is an add-on for the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) extension.
+COBOL Language Support for IDMS is an add-on for the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) extension.
 This add-on enables language server protocol features for the [IDMS](https://techdocs.broadcom.com/idms) dialect of COBOL, and support for IDMS copybooks.

 ## Prerequisites